Malia Herman

 As a community volunteer and advocate, I know the hard work and persistence required to get things done.

 I am running for the Maplewood Township Committee because I want to do the hard work required to address the needs of the community we love, and make sure that everyone feels welcomed and accepted.
+I am running to bring an independent mind, new ideas and a fresh perspective to town government.
+Thank you.

 “Malia has been a pillar in our community for over a decade, serving and leading several organizations in our town.
 She also has been perpetually engaged regarding many of the key issues that our community cares about.
 I am thrilled that Malia is running for Maplewood Township.
 Malia will be dynamic, engaged, dedicated and a strong contributor to the future direction and policies for all of us that call Maplewood home.”